City Line Station Artwork

 Artists applied and were selected to work with Spokane Arts, STA, and neighborhood partners to develop and finalize designs that reflect characteristics of each community.

-Learn more at spokanearts.org.
+Learn more about the artwork at spokanearts.org.

-Places Along the City Line
+Communities Along the City Line

 Artist Kate J. Reed